-- Meditation helps us learn about ourselves in God. - Students have the capacity for contemplation and they are capable of experiencing the presence of God in this simple way. - Students can meditate and like to meditate.
-Meditation deepens their personal relationships with God.
-It can initiate deep faith conversations that bring them closer to God. - Meditation leads to increased self-knowledge and self-acceptance. - Research indicates that Christian Meditation positively impacts student mental health and well-being in a secular sense.
-More importantly, it opens them to a deeper sense of wholeness and well-being which is discovered through their own experience of the gift of the Holy Spirit dwelling within their heart. - Meditation increases the desire to build community with others.
-Students become more considerate, loving, kind and compassionate.
+- Meditation helps us learn about ourselves in God. - Children have the capacity for contemplation and they are capable of experiencing the presence of God in simple ways. - Children can meditate and like to meditate.
+Meditation deepens children's personal relationships with God.
+It can initiate deep faith conversations that bring children closer to God. - Meditation leads to increased self-knowledge and self-acceptance. - Children who engage in Christian Meditation at school often share their faith with their parents.
+They bring home their meditative practice and teach it to their parents.
+For families who do not go to Mass, Christian Meditation helps bridge faith between home and school in a simple and experiential way. - Meditation increases the desire to build community with others.
+Children become more considerate, loving, kind and compassionate.
 They learn that love is a verb. - Christian Meditation provides an antidote to balance the fast-paced digital world that demands immediacy.